Is a Correction Looming Ahead for 17 Education & Technology Group Inc. (YQ)

 Morgan Stanley, on the other hand, stated in their research note that they expect to see YQ reach a price target of $3.
 The rating they have provided for YQ stocks is “Underweight” according to the report published on June 16th, 2021.

-During the last 5 trading sessions, YQ fell by -2.70%, in comparison to the 20-day moving average, which settled at $1.1365.
-In addition, 17 Education & Technology Group Inc. saw -91.57% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, YQ rose by +12.38%, in comparison to the 20-day moving average, which settled at $1.1195.
+In addition, 17 Education & Technology Group Inc. saw -90.79% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for YQ